ohadmich/Scientific-Tools/README.md

 This code takes an image of a laser beam as an input, fits the data to a 2D Gaussian beam, plots the fit laid over the data and displays the waist value next to a one standard deviation error size.

-Here is an example for a 2D Gaussian fit (white contours) to a beam image (color scale) and the extracted waist value and the std error magnitude:
+Here is an example for a 2D Gaussian fit (white contours) to a beam image (color scale) and the extracted waist value:

 <img src ="https://github.com/ohadmich/Scientific-Tools/blob/master/Images/BeamWaistCalc.png" width = "600">